-This sort of innovative thinking is really exciting as it is proven in many contexts to deliver real results – see our blog on how influence concepts can boost work place recycling in recycling Adelaide.
+This sort of innovative thinking is really exciting as it is proven in many contexts to deliver real results.
+See our blog on how to influence concepts that can boost workplace recycling in recycling Adelaide.

 Check out our blog on smart ways to use plastic bottles to light sheds in collecting rubbish.